raid

 The following names are reserved for built-in commands and cannot be used as custom command names:

-profile, install, env, doctor, help, version, completion
+profile, install, env, doctor, context, telemetry, help, version, completion

 If a custom command in your profile uses a reserved name, it is ignored and a warning is printed.